 Originally from Boston, SAM JAY was a standout of the 2017 JUST FOR LAUGHS NEW FACES.
 Sam is currently the host of RICKING MORTY, the Rick and Morty post show on ADULT SWIM.
 She recently made her late night television debut on ABC's LATE NIGHT WITH JIMMY KIMMEL.
 Her half hour stand up special will premiere this fall on COMEDY CENTRAL.
 She was named to the Comedy Central COMICS TO WATCH list in 2015, and has since performed at the New York Comedy Festival, Portland's Bridgetown Festival, The Laugh Your Asheville Off Comedy Festival and Boston's Women In Comedy Festival.
 Her credits also include COMEDY CENTRAL's WHITE FLIGHT, THE MELTDOWN WITH JONAH AND KUMAIL, MTV's SAFEWORD, and VICELAND's PARTY LEGENDS.

-She hosts The Dork Forest.
-With over 4 million downloads, the show is a safe space for dork on dork dialog with Jackie interviewing anyone and everyone about what they LOVE to talk and think about.
+She hosts The Dork Forest podcast; with over 8 million downloads, the show is a safe space for dork-on-dork dialog, with Jackie interviewing anyone and everyone about what they LOVE to talk and think about.

 Maggie Maye loves candy almost as much as she also loves performing comedy.
 She made her late night debut on Conan and was featured on Last Call with Carson Daly and AXS TV presents: Gotham Comedy Live.
 She has also been a featured panelist for Rooster Teeth “What Do You Know?” and has written for the New Yorker.
 Maggie has performed stand up in festivals such as Bridgetown Comedy Festival, San Francisco Sketchfest (as one of the Sketchfest Dozen), FunFunFun Fest, Moontower Comedy & Oddity Festival, SXSW, and the All Jane Comedy Festival.
 She’s opened for Hannibal Burress, Paul Rodriguez, Gladys Knight, and Earth, Wind and Fire.
 She’s had her name in comedy articles in the Huffington Post, Variety, LaughSpin, the New York Times, Splitsider, who named her among the 2015 top up-and-coming comics and an “On the Verge” comedian, the Austin American Statesman, who named her as one of 2015’s People to Watch, and the Austin Chronicle, who named her 2016’s Best of Austin Stand up Comic.
 She performed improv comedy with her troupe Damn, Gina! and in various sketch and improv shows around Austin before moving to Los Angeles.
 Her comedy is described in the same way she is: sassy, charming, and smart.
 Also, a 6-year-old once told her she was the funniest person ever.
 And kids rarely lie.